 The No-So-Secret-Secret to Finding Your Voice

 No matter how many resources you have available, the most important aspect of writing great emails that people are excited to receive is to imagine you’re writing to just one of them.
 You wouldn’t call Charlie from North Carolina “dear subscribers”.
 Write as if you’re writing to an old friend, and pick a different person each time to send a new email.
 You’ll get to shift your point of view a bit, and that will help you sound more authentic, and deliver better emails.
+Email marketing can be a bit of a beast to take on – so keep reading and learning!
+If you want to learn more about email marketing here is a great post about mastering email marketing you might find really useful.

 Remember that you’re putting in so your readers won’t have to, trying to decipher what you meant to say and what you’re expecting from them.